 A company with a large taxable income will look at merging with a company with large carry forwards tax losses.
 By doing so, the acquiring company can lower the tax liability.
-A merger purely for reducing tax liabilities will not be approved by regulators, however, companies can hide this reason under other strong motivations to merge.
+Regulators will not approve a merger purely for reducing tax liabilities; however, companies can hide this reason under other strong motivations to merge.

 Unlocking Hidden Value